 “Once upon a time, a woman became a legend.”
 That’s how the riveting series that depicts Gabriel (Coco) Chanel’s life, Inside Chanel, begins.
 It encompasses the entire tale of a young, imaginative soul born into poverty who (as she puts it) re-created her life into one that “pleased her.”

 Born in Saumur, France on August 19, 1883, Gabrielle Chanel — fondly called Coco — was raised in an orphanage by nuns from the age of 12, after her mother’s untimely death and her father’s subsequent abrupt departure.
 A cafe singer, a small shop owner, and later a designer, Chanel’s upward mobility had everything to do with her taste, sense of self, charisma, and perhaps most importantly, vision.

-So while the fashion house has produced quite a range of irresistible and highly sought-after bags, these are pieces that are making the moment, and that is probably worth jumping on now if you don’t want to pay more for them later.
+So while the fashion house has produced quite a range of irresistible and highly sought-after bags, Karl Lagerfeld’s design influence is apparent in the iconic Chanel bags he created during his tenure as the creative director for Chanel.
+These are Chanel pieces that are making the moment, and that is probably worth jumping on now (if you don’t want to pay more for them later).

 The Grand Shopping Tote

 The Chanel Grand Shopping Tote is a structured tote bag created by the legendary designer Karl Lagerfeld in the 1990s.
 Designed with the brand’s signature quilting, chain straps, and large CC logo, this iconic Chanel bag exudes sophistication and style.
 Although the Chanel Grand Shopping Tote (GST) was discontinued in 2015, you can still find a coveted selection of Grand Shopping Totes at FASHIONPHILE.

 The Chanel Gabrielle